encoredev/encore/docs/platform/overview.md

 ---
-seotitle: Encore Cloud Platform Docs
+seotitle: Encore Cloud Docs
 seodesc: How Encore Cloud Platform helps you reduce DevOps work by 90% by automating infra in your cloud on AWS/GCP.
-title: Encore Cloud Platform
+title: Encore Cloud
 subtitle: The easiest way to develop and deploy your application to AWS/GCP
 toc: false
 lang: platform
 ---

-Encore Cloud Platform fully automates DevOps and infrastructure on AWS and GCP â€” trusted by thousands of developers to **3x** their development speed and reduce DevOps work by **90%**.
+Encore Cloud fully automates DevOps and infrastructure on AWS and GCP â€” trusted by fast-moving teams to **3x** their development speed and reduce DevOps work by **90%**.

 **If you're new, learn all about how Encore works in the [introduction](/docs/platform/introduction).**